-Although DLT does not have the installed base of the other tape technologies, it is the fastest growing tape technology in the middle to high-end Netfinity Server market segments.
+DLT is well suited to systems with large backup requirements with small backup windows.
+Although DLT does not have the installed base of the other tape technologies, it is the fastest growing tape technology in the middle to high-end of the Intel-based server market.